First Prize, International Paganini Competition, Genoa

 His concert performances were broadcast by Radio broadcasting companies of Canada, Japan, South Africa and many European countries.

-He played all the major works of the repertoire with several orchestras including the Wiener Symphoniker, the RTV Symphony Orchestra of St. Petersburg, the Transvaal Philharmonic (South Africa), the Prague Virtuosi, the Orquesta Sinfonica del Estado de Mexico, the Orquesta Sinfonica de Guanajuato (Mexico), the RTV Symphony Orchestra of Ljubljana, the Budapest Philiharmonic, the Sofia Philiharmonic, the Orchestra of the City of Montreal, the Israel Sinfonietta, the Dubrovnik Symphony, the Borusan Istanbul Philharmonic, the Orquesta Sinfonica de Santa Fe, Orquesta Sinfonica de Entre Rios (Argentina), the Yomiuri Nippon Symphony, the China National Opera House Symphony Orchestra, the Tokyo Symphony Orchestra as well as several important Italian Orchestras (Rome, Milan, Naples, Palermo, Genoa, Venice, Verona).
+He played all the major works of the repertoire with several orchestras including the Wiener Symphoniker, the RTV Symphony Orchestra of St. Petersburg, the Transvaal Philharmonic (South Africa), the Prague Virtuosi, Moscow Chamber Orchestra "Musica Viva", the Orquesta Sinfonica del Estado de Mexico, the Orquesta Sinfonica de Guanajuato (Mexico), the RTV Symphony Orchestra of Ljubljana, the Budapest Philiharmonic, the Sofia Philiharmonic, the Orchestra of the City of Montreal, the Israel Sinfonietta, the Dubrovnik Symphony, the Borusan Istanbul Philharmonic, the Orquesta Sinfonica de Santa Fe, Orquesta Sinfonica de Entre Rios (Argentina), the Yomiuri Nippon Symphony, the China National Opera House Symphony Orchestra, Orchestra Academia China, the Tokyo Symphony Orchestra as well as several important Italian Orchestras.

 He has had the privilege of performing on famous instruments: the Stradivari "Cremonese 1715" belonging to the City of Cremona, the Stradivari "Karl Marx" of the Albert Eckstein Foundation, the Stradivari "Joachim-Kennedy", the Guarnerius "Stauffer" of the City of Cremona, the Guarnerius "ex Baltic" of the Lam collection, the Guarnerius "the King" of the Croatian Academy of Sciences and Arts, the Amati 1566 “Charles the IX” of the City of Cremona.
 Above all, he has had the honour of performing in Italy as well as abroad with the legendary Guarnerius 1742 "Il Cannone", the violin that once belonged to Paganini and that is now the proud property of the Genoa City Council.